CloudBoost/developers/en/datastorage/relations.md

 To model one-to-one relationship, we create an <span class="tut-snippet">address</span> column in our <span class="tut-snippet">Student</span> table and choose the data-type of the column as <span class="tut-snippet">Relation</span>.
 Pick <span class="tut-snippet">Address</span> Table form the second dropdown and as it is a one-to-one relation, make sure you check the <span class="tut-snippet">unique</span> checkbox of the address column which will make sure no two student has the same address.

 To save an object with one-to-one relation.
-Here is the code which you need to write :
+Here is the code which you need to write:

 ==JavaScript==
 <span class="js-lines" data-query="oneone">